 * Be willing to accept harsh feedback from family members.
 If your actions were inappropriate, they’ll be the first ones to tell you.

 * Being in a family setting allows you to come to terms with the need to apologize.
 Having loved ones supporting you can help to steer the direction of the resolution.

 4. Make family decisions together.
 Regardless of how far apart you are, there are some decisions that need everyone’s input.
 Sure, they may be less important to one of you.
 But if it’s important to one, it’s important to all.

 * Everybody’s input is important.
 Perhaps you’re the youngest and feel like your opinion isn’t worthy.
 But give it anyway.
-It’s part of being a member of the family.
+It’s part of being a student of the family.